 Panhandling has been banned in Kottayam since my childhood, but one can always spot a few beggars in and around the town, especially adjacent to religious places of worship.
-On the days of various festivals in these religious places, an army of beggars, mostly immigrants from the other Indian states, congregate here.
-It appears to be an organised racket and the way they are moved from one place to another and the methodology employed in locating them at vantage points would put any army to shame.
+On the days of various festivals in these religious places, an army of beggars, mostly immigrants from the other Indian states congregate here.
+It appears to be an organised racket and the way they are moved from one place to another and the methodology employed in locating them at vantage points will put any army to shame.

 On a Friday morning, a beggar, desperate to get a few bucks as he was really hungry, located himself in front of a mosque in Kottayam.
 In the afternoon, everyone came for the prayers (Jummah).
-(The schools in Kerala have a long recess on Fridays, extending till 2:30 PM to facilitate Muslim students to offer Jummah).
+(The schools in Kerala have a long recess on Fridays, extending till 2:30 PM to facilitate Muslim students to offer Jummah.).
 On culmination of the prayers, everyone folded their caps, dusted and rolled their prayer mats and went home.
 No one even bothered to give a glance at the hungry beggar.

 On Saturday morning the beggar placed himself at the vantage point of Shiva Temple of Kottayam.
 Devotees came in droves (Second Saturday of a month is a holiday for all offices and schools of Kerala) and offered Poojas, Nivedyams and Abhishekams and left and no one gave any offering to the hungry beggar.